-In the last 15 years, a series of research program have tested beams, columns and walls reinforced with HSS subjected to reversed cyclic loading.
-The work done by Rautenberg et al.^[73] Tavallali et al.^[86], Pfund^[72], and Tretiakova^[92] studied the cyclic response of concrete beams and columns reinforced with steel bars having yield strengths as high as 120 ksi (830 MPa).
-Huq et al.^[37] tested four T-shaped slender walls using a similar loading protocol (three of them used HSS).
-They concluded that RC members with HSS had similar deformation capacity to members with conventional reinforcement (Grade 60 or 420 MPa), and were able to attain nearly the same target flexural strength.
+In the last 15 years, several research programs have tested beams, columns, and walls reinforced with HSS subjected to reversed cyclic loading.
+The work by Rautenberg et al.^[73], Tavallali et al.^[86], Pfund^[72], and Tretiakova^[91] studied the cyclic response of concrete beams and columns reinforced with steel bars having yield strengths as high as 120 ksi (830 MPa).
+Huq et al.^[38] tested four T-shaped slender walls using a similar loading protocol (three of them with HSS) and Cheng et al.^[25] reported tests of five squat walls to support the use of HSS.
+They concluded that RC members with HSS had similar deformation capacity to members with conventional reinforcement Grade 60 (420) and were able to attain nearly the same target flexural strength.
 The evidence suggested that HSS is feasible as reinforcement for concrete members located in regions with high seismic hazard.

-Two of the L-shaped walls tested by Hosaka et al.^[36] used high-strength steel as flexural reinforcement at the boundary element located at the corner of the L-shaped wall with $f_y=106$ ksi (731 MPa) and Grade 60 (420) was used elsewhere.
-The L-shaped specimens tested by Kono et al.^[47] used steel with $f_y=102$ ksi (703 MPa) as vertical reinforcement.
-Other studies^[44,58] used high-strength wires as concrete reinforcement.
-The study by Huq et al.^[37] was the only reference found for unsymmetrical structural walls with high-strength steel deformed bars as flexural, shear, and confining reinforcement.
+Two of the L-shaped walls tested by Hosaka et al.^[37] used high-strength steel as flexural reinforcement at the boundary element located in the corner of the L-shaped wall with $f_y=106$ ksi (731 MPa) and Grade 60 (420) was used elsewhere.
+The L-shaped specimens tested by Kono et al.^[48] used steel with $f_y=102$ ksi (703 MPa) as vertical reinforcement.
+Other studies^[45,59] used high-strength wires as concrete reinforcement.
+The study by Huq et al.^[38] was the only reference found for unsymmetrical structural walls with high-strength steel deformed bars as flexural, shear, and confining reinforcement.